Nestlé Bear Brand: International branding

 In Thailand, the Bear Brand Sterilized is branded by other variants.
 In Cambodia, Bear Brand was introduced in July 2015, while in Myanmar, Bear Brand was introduced in October 2016.
 Bear Brand's Indonesian package is in slim tube 189 mL content.
 In Switzerland, the brand is instead named Bärenmarke in German origin of name.

 Logos

 On its introduction in 1906, the Bear Brand logo depicted a bear bottle-feeding a baby bear.
 The bottle was removed on its logo in 1967.

 In 1976, the launch of the Bear Brand Powdered Milk included the bear with a cub and the wordmark.
-In 1992, the bears refreshed with a cartoony look, and in 1996, the shield appeared one its logo, but in 2002 the shape was changed with the current shield logo form.
+In 1992, the bears refreshed with a cartoonish look, and in 1996, the shield appeared one its logo, but in 2002 the shape was changed with the current shield logo form.

 In 2004, the logo in most of the countries of Southeast Asia, used the circle logo variant.
 In 2013, the Bear Brand logo wordmark typeface was changed from Franklin Gothic to Arial for the shield logo.
 While in their circle logo, since 2016 (for Cambodia, Laos, and Myanmar), uses Helvetica typeface.